IQSS/ondemand-loop/docs/guide/content/index.md

 At the center of Loop are **Projects**.
 A project groups all of your download requests and upload bundles so you can monitor progress in one place.
 Every transfer runs as a background job through the HPC scheduler, allowing work to continue even if you close your browser session.
 Built‑in connectors handle the details of each repository’s API, letting you browse datasets, pick local files, and watch the job status from the web interface.

-This guide introduces the entire application.
+This documentation introduces the entire application.
 It is divided into the following guides:

 - [**User Guide**](user_guide/introduction.md) – how to use the application to transfer files.
 - [**Admin Guide**](admin.md) – details on configuring and managing OnDemand Loop.